readyready15728/misc/emacs-notes.md

 * In Magit, `M-p` and `M-n` move between sections that are on the same level.
 * `C-c C-c` can be used to save arguments specified for a current Magit popup.
 * `S` or `U` to stage / unstage everything at once.
+* `ace-window` comes with a bunch of its own special keybindings but the default ones Emacs has for managing windows are mostly fine.
+The main one I would want to use is `C-u M-o` (I chose `M-o` as recommended) for swapping two windows.